urbanjost/M_framework/README.md

  + **M\_framework\_\_help** provides for creating a standard simple interactive help facility

+It is still broken down into small modules so the general ones can easily be used from other repositories as well.

 Although of more general use than a dedicated unit test the components are often used in unit testing in various ways.
 Only one is dedicated to